dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

 - connection b/w writing left-handed and fine motor control for guitar
   - connect this in from an analytic-neurology perspective

+- social disconnection results in stagnation of motion along the ego/self axis. there is no opportunity for your ego to acknowledge external signals representing society's understanding of the self
+  - without these signals there is no capacity for reconciliation of the ego/self

 ###